beling/bsuccinct-rs/ph/README.md

     fn index<E: Hash>(&self, e: &E) -> usize {  // maps e to the bit index in the bitmap self.hash.get(e)
-            .expect("Invalid try to access an item outside the set given during construction.") as usize }
+            .expect("Invalid access to an item outside the set given during construction.") as usize }
 }